alberand/Blog/content/missing-efi-entry.md

 # Finding Linux boot

 Insert USB drive, change boot priority, boot it.
-You should see something like this (I had only one UEFI shell entry):
+You should see something like
+this:

 ![Arch Linux USB key boot menu](images/arch-linux-boot-menu.png)

-After booting into shell you will see device list (all your HDD/SSD/NVME drives):
+After booting into shell you will see device list (all your HDD/SSD/NVME drives and partitions):

 ![UEFI shell - devices (screenshot taken from Wikipedia)](images/UEFI_shell_2.2_screenshot.png)

+Handy commands:

+- `cls` clears screen
+- `map` lists all devices
+- `ls` lists directory content
+- `BLK15` goes into this device
+- `cd dir` go to the directory

 Now quite tedious part.
 You need to find which devices is the one with Linux.
 I have around 7 devices.
 With all partitions it ended up to be a ~17 different items.

 Mine was `BLK15` duh.
-To find one you can use `ls BLK15:` command.
+To check which one is the one use `ls BLK15:` command.
 This will list directories and files on the partition/device.
 You need to find one which looks like Linux `/boot` directory, mine looks like this:

 ```shell
 [nix-shell:~]$ tree -L 1 /boot